DoNOF/DoNOF-Documentation/docs/input.rst

 CLMP2               Correlated local MP2 = NOF - oiMP2
                      = F       (DEFAULT)

-SC2MCPT             SC2-MCPT perturbation theory is used to
-                               correct the PNOF5 Energy.
+SC2MCPT             SC2-MCPT perturbation theory is used to correct the PNOF5 Energy.
 2 outputs: PNOF5-SC2-MCPT and PNOF5-PT2
                      = F       (DEFAULT)

-NO1PT2              Frozen MOs in perturbative calculations
+NO1PT2              Frozen MOs in perturbative calculations.
+Maximum index of NOs with Occupation = 1
-                               Maximum index of NOs with Occupation = 1 = -1     = NO1 (DEFAULT)
+                      = -1     = NO1 (DEFAULT)
                       = 0      All NOs are considered
                       = Value  User specifies how many NOs are frozen

-NEX                 Number of excluded coupled orbitals
-                               in the PNOF5-PT2 calculation
+NEX                 Number of excluded coupled orbitals in the PNOF5-PT2 calculation
                       = 0      All NOs are included (DEFAULT)